strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/haproxy-proxy.md

 ---
-title: HAProxy Proxying - Strapi Developer Documentation
+title: HAProxy Proxying - Strapi Developer Docs
 description: Learn how you can use a proxy application like HAProxy to secure your Strapi application.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment/optional-software/haproxy-proxy.html
 ---